 It’s important that you come in with an idea of what you need to look at and what the potential trouble areas might be.
-Here are some key things to look for when judging the value of a new home.
+Here is a home buying checklist of some key things to look for when judging the value of a new home.

 Of course you want to keep your bills low, and you want to live in comfort.
 A well-insulated home will help ensure both of these needs are met.
 Before you buy, you should check to make sure that the heating ducts, attic, and water pipes have proper insulation—otherwise, your heating and cooling systems will have to work overtime to compensate, and you’ll be hemorrhaging cash in your utility bills each month.
 This also puts unneeded strain on those systems, and the added wear and tear could result in them breaking down and needing to be replaced sooner.
 These are very expensive to replace, so you’ll want to check them out the furnace and cooling system to make surethey’re in working order, and the insulation so that you know they’ll stay that way.